rhysco8/CV/blogs/jobhunt-blog.md

 * Continued working on my CV, getting it into one page CV.
-* Spent 45 mins in afternoon setting up `jest`, `enzyme` (and `jset-enzyme` in WIS app).
-Documentation so far looks fairly straightforward, but will see what it's like once I start writing 'proper' tests.
+* Spent 45 mins in afternoon setting up `jest`, `enzyme` (and `jest-enzyme`) in WIS app.
+Documentation so far looks fairly straightforward, but will see what it's like once I start writing actual tests.
+* Documented my steps in creating the app and setting up so I can refer back to them in future.
+Help develop my learning process.